sophiecamara/Capstone/README.md

+#   Build React fullStack Spring boot Application
+#   performing the CRUD operations and based on the MVC Architecture(model, view, controller)
-# Capstone Using React fullStack Spring boot in my project performing the CRUD operations.
-Immplemented  in Java The encapsulated method creating an Object  along with all the dependancies such as the controller to connect the model and the view, the exception Handler to catch any error happening during runtime, and a repository for our Model.
-On the React  front end we create the CRUD (create, Read, Update and Delete)operations to allow the user to access  to all the propreties of our Model Using the REST Api
+#   Implemented  in Java The encapsulated ,Abstraction, Polymorphism (OOPS) creating an Object  along with all the dependencies injection needed
+#   using the controller to connect the model and the view, create the CRUD (create, Read, Update and Delete)operations to allow the user to access  to all the propreties of our       Model the exception Handler to catch any error happening during runtime, and a repository for our Model.
+#   In the React  front end, use of react hooks to set my functions ,  access  the RESTful API  using Axios and display it in a formatted view through React router dom